ArtezGDA/Tool-Assignment/Marianne/README.md

 ### Concept

+TRAVEL TEXT TOOL

-Het transformeren van webpagina's naar een PDF-bestand dat alleen nog geprint, gevouwen en geniet hoeft te worden om het tot een handzaam en leesbaar formaat te maken.
-The script scrapes the text from the webpage with beautiful soup and pastes it in a PlotDevice-code that designs the page.
+A tool that transforms webpages into a readable, easy to handle PDF-file, that only has to be fold and stapled.
+The script scrapes the text from the webpage with beautifulsoup and pastes it in a PlotDevice-code that designs the page.
 It prints the text in a 2 column a5 format to a PDF file, that only has to be re-ordered to be finished as a booklet ready to print.

 The reason why this would be helpful, is because I often stumble upon interesting webpages or articles that I really want to read but keeps me from my tasks.
 Everyday I travel by train in a total of 40 minutes and would like to read the texts while I sit in the train.
 I don't like reading from a screen so a ready-to-go code to transform these texts would be very helpful.